TianZhao-007/Database/README.md

    ### 7.2 Query optimisation
    Three approaches to do optimisation
    - semantic（语义） query optimisation
-   *Integrity constraints* in the relational model may not only be utilized to enforce consistency of database,
+   *Integrity constraints*（e.g. key constraints,domain constraints） in the relational model may not only be utilized to enforce consistency of database,
    But may also optimise user queries.
    Examples:
    ->SELECT DISTINCT ssn FROM Employee;(ssn is PK)
    ->we can avoid extra costs for duplicate elimination if the existing constraints tells us
    that tuples in the result will be unique.

-   - rule-based query optimisation
+   - rule-based query optimisation基于规则的查询优化
+   idea: apply the most restrictive operation before other operations,reducing the size of intermediate results.
+   e.g. push-down selection; push-down projection; re-ordering joins
+   * ensure the equivalance of RA experession

-   - cost-based query optimisation
+   - cost-based query optimisation基于代价的查询优化
+   limit the number of execution strategies